Placenta Encapsulation – $250

 Placenta encapsulation or placentophagy is the process of preparing a mother’s placenta by dehydrating and powdering.
 The powder is placed into capsules, allowing the mother to ingest as she sees fit.
 By ingesting the encapsulated placenta, after her labor and birth, the mother reintroduces beneficial nutrients, hormones, and proteins to her body.
 This is believed to restore a balance to the body, resulting in less frequent instances of “baby blues” and the more serious postpartum depression, as well as promoting a shorter healing time, increased maternal energy levels, and an overall feeling of wellness.

 Placenta encapsulation is $250 for Portland Doula Collective clients or $275 for everyone else.
-Please visit Rose City Birth Services for more information and to reserve encapsulation services.
+Please contact us today for more info and to reserve your due date on our calendar.

 Limitations – A placenta cannot be encapsulated if any of the following apply: